sfxcode/sapphire-javafx/docs/src/main/paradox/scalafx.md

 ### IssueTrackingLite

-Sapphire IssueTrackingLite Demo in the sapphire-core demo section use ScalaFX.
+Sapphire IssueTrackingLite Demo in the sapphire-javafx demo section use ScalaFX.

 ### Reasons to use ScalaFX